swesource/twiddle-standalone/README.md

 The original Twiddle is a simple but powerful CLI based JMX client often used by e g system administrators to retrieve various JMX data for use in shell scripting.
 It is normally bundled with JBoss AS up to community version 6.
-For AS 7 no equivalent tool exist or is planned by JBoss (in time of writing and AFAIK).
-To patch this hole, twiddle-standalone has been created.
 twiddle-standalone has initially been created by re-packaging the twiddle script (twiddle.sh with some modifications) and required JARs from JBoss AS 6.1.0.Final.
 See also JSR-160.